Robust topological superconductivity in spin-orbit coupled systems at higher-order van Hove filling

 where $c_{i\sigma}$ is the electron annihilation operator on the lattice site $i$ with a spin projection $\sigma= \uparrow,\downarrow$, $t_n$ is the hopping parameter between the $n$-th NN sites and $\lambda_R$ is the Rashba SOC constant between the NN sites with $\mathbf{d}_{i j}$ being the connecting vectors and $\bm{\sigma}$ being the Pauli matrices.
-Two conventional VHSs appear at the X points in the absence of SOC but they move along the $X-\Gamma$ or $X-M$ lines in two helicity space upon including SOC.
-For example, with hopping up to the next NN sites, the positive-helicity band $E_{+}(\mathbf{q})$ hosts a saddle point on the $\Gamma-X$ line and it is located at $P^+=(\pi-\arctan\frac{\lambda_R}{2t_1+4t_2},0)$.
+Two conventional VHSs appear along the $X-\Gamma$ or $X-M$ lines in two helicity space upon including SOC.
+With hopping up to the next NN sites, the positive-helicity band $E_{+}(\mathbf{q})$ hosts a saddle point on the $\Gamma-X$ line and it is located at $P^+=(\pi-\arctan\frac{\lambda_R}{2t_1+4t_2},0)$.
 The corresponding low-energy dispersion expanded up to the quadratic terms reads $E_{P^+}(\mathbf{k})=\mu_{\text{VH}}-D_1 k^2_x + D_2 k^2_y$ where $(k_x,k_y)$ is the deviation from the $P^+$ point, here $\mu_{\text{VH}}=-2t_1+D_0$, $D_1=D_0$ and $D_2=t_1+\frac{1}{2}D_0-4t_2(1+2t_2)/D_0$ with $D_0=\frac{1}{2}\sqrt{\lambda_R^2+4(t_1+2t_2)^2}$.
-With further inclusion of longer-range hopping parameters, one coefficient of quadratic terms can vanish, realizing a higher-order VHS.
-In Fig.\ref{fig:Fig1}(a), we display a representative tight-binding band dispersion with four higher-order VHSs in the vicinity of the Fermi level.
-Around the saddle point on the $\Gamma-X$ line, the low-energy dispersion is $E(\mathbf{k}) = Ak_y^2-Bk_x^4$ with constants $A, B>0$ and it displays flat dispersion along the $k_x$ direction (as shown in Fig.\ref{fig:Fig1} (a) and (c)), contributing a power-law divergent density of states (DOS) $\nu(E)\propto |E|^{-\kappa}$ with an exponent $\kappa=1/4$.
-As shown in Fig.\ref{fig:Fig1}(b), the corresponding Fermi surface is endowed with an intricate spin texture and this introduces an intriguing geometric phase for the four VHSs, where the Fermi surface touches tangentially (black circles in Fig.\ref{fig:Fig1}(c)).
-Other kinds of higher-order VHSs with distinct DOS exponents $\kappa$ can also be realized in this model and details are given the supplementary material (SM)~\cite{SM}.
+With further inclusion of longer-range hopping parameters, the analytical positions of VHSs cannot be obtained but our numerical calculations show that one coefficient of quadratic terms can vanish, realizing a higher-order VHS.
+In Fig. \ref{fig:Fig1}a, we display a representative tight-binding band dispersion with four higher-order VHSs in the vicinity of the Fermi level.
+Around the saddle point on the $\Gamma-X$ line, the low-energy dispersion is $E(\mathbf{k}) = Ak_y^2-Bk_x^4$ with constants $A, B>0$ and it displays flat dispersion along the $k_x$ direction (as shown in Fig. \ref{fig:Fig1}a and c, contributing a power-law divergent density of states (DOS) $\nu(E)\propto |E|^{-\kappa}$ with an exponent $\kappa=1/4$.
+As shown in Fig. \ref{fig:Fig1}b, the corresponding Fermi surface is endowed with an intricate spin texture and this introduces an intriguing geometric phase for the four VHSs, where the Fermi surface touches tangentially (black circles in Fig. \ref{fig:Fig1}b).
+Other kinds of higher-order VHSs with distinct DOS exponents $\kappa$ can also be realized in this model and details are given the Supplementary materials.
 An interesting case is the VH dispersion with $E(\mathbf{k}) =Ak_x^3-3Bk_xk_y^2$ and $\kappa=1/3$, where three Fermi surfaces touch at the saddle points.

 We turn to study the correlation effect at the VH filling.
 Owing to the divergent DOS of VHSs, the collective electronic phenomena are expected to be dominated by the electronic scattering around these saddle points.
 Therefore, we can simplify the above non-interacting Hamiltonian and come to a low-energy patch model,